marwa9/Kaggle-Challenge-NFL-Health-Safety-Helmet/Readme.md

 My contemplations revolve around these two ideas:

 1. **Identify the helmets corresponding to the bounding box data based on the tracking data**:
    - We assume we know each helmet's team.
-	-Step 1: Calculate the distance matrix between the helmets using the tracking data and the bounding box data.
+   - Step 1: Calculate the distance matrix between the helmets using the tracking data and the bounding box data.
    - Second step: Identify the closest players of both teams on the basis of the distance matrices.
    - => One player is identified per team
    - Third step: Iterative process: For a player on team A, find the player closest to him on the same team.
    - At each stage, players already identified are removed from the team.
    - Main challenges: Distances between players calculated using tracking data are not proportional to those calculated using bouding box data.

 2. **Identify the followed curve of each Helmet bounding box center**:
    - Check the closest curve to the Helmet box center among the tracking curves of players for identification.
    - => Use distances that conserve geometrical properties of the curves.
    - Main challenges: Project tracking  and bounding box curves in the same plan.

 Code details: